rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 Resource Editor
 ------

-The Resource Editor integration is a way to link to a third-party system used for managing Node definitions from within the RunDeck Resources listing.
-Each Node entry in the resources.xml can define a URL to provide an "Edit" link that will appear in the RunDeck Resources listing for that Node.
+The Resource Editor integration is a way to link to a third-party system used for managing Node definitions from within RunDeck.
+Each Node entry in the resources.xml can define a URL to provide an "Edit" link that will appear in the RunDeck Run page for that Node.

 This allows you to make use of the Resource Model Provider in a more seamless way.
 RunDeck will load the resource.xml from the third-party Provider system, and users of RunDeck can click straight to the Editor for those Nodes.
 The Provider and the Editor could be the same system, or they could both be custom CGI scripts that integrate with a third system.